Zhang-Liao/ilp_coq/readme.md

 ### intros

 Seems very difficult to learn rules with high precision, too many choices. intros :- prod, is_root. can be applied with many states. destruct, unfold, induction ... a lof of intros with arguments ...

+## do not work after orthogonalization

+still exists some very simple rules that causes a lot of FP.

+1. higher precision? -> work now
+2. valid in two sets?

+## why too many neg pos does work?

+Our BK can only capture a small part of the usage of tactics.